akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “A pack of wolves would be sweeter in temperament and less likely to bite the hand that feeds them."

-The queen sighed, mildly chaffed.
+The queen sighed, mildly chafed.

 “The boy needs a name of some gravity to anchor his place in this world.
 This is no time for lightness of heart.”